 The collection is open to research.

 This subseries includes correspondence, subject files, statements, meeting notes, memoranda, and briefing notes illuminating the crises and issues that Stevenson addressed during his tenure as ambassador to the United Nations.
-These papers are arranged alphabetically by folder title and show Stevenson's involvement with the Cuban Missile Crisis, Cyprus, Congo, Israel, and Vietnam.
+These papers show Stevenson's involvement with the Cuban Missile Crisis, Cyprus, Congo, Israel, and Vietnam.
 Previously classified documents, released in 1987 by the State Department, are fully integrated into this subseries.
-The correspondence is arranged alphabetically by last name of the correspondent.
-Much of this correspondence is with Assistant Secretary of State Harlan Cleveland and other State Department officials.
-Chronological files of outgoing correspondence, most of which is duplicated in the correspondence series, is arranged chronologically, with Stevenson's personal correspondence arranged first.
+In the correspondence files, much of the correspondence is with Assistant Secretary of State Harlan Cleveland and other State Department officials.
+Chronological files of outgoing correspondence duplicate some of this correspondence.
 Additional correspondence written in response to specific events, such as Stevenson's exchange with Zorin during the Cuban Missile Crisis, is included with the files pertaining to those events.

 Particularly significant are Stevenson's handwritten notes, taken during meetings with the Secretary General, President, and the Security Council.
 In cases where the meeting was devoted to a single issue, the notes are arranged in the appropriate subject file; however, the majority of the meetings addressed a variety of issues.
 Because these notes are in Stevenson's hand and contain his unique abbreviations, they are in some cases difficult to decipher.